sudhshet/aws-handson-lab-bgpspk/README.md

 * Create vRouter(s) and NF instances using `bgpspk-rdc-nodes.yaml`.
   * VyOS vRotuers and NF instances are created with source/dest check disabled.
   * VyOS vRouters and NF instances are with security group to allow all packets from VPC CIDR (10.0.0.0/16).
   * There is a parameter `EipToNf = true or false` which means whether each NF will have the EIP (for easier access) or not.
 For this, you should be mindful of your EIP limit in us-east-1 Region.
+If you disable this flag, then you have to access to each vRouter and NF through Bastion host.
   * CFN parameter example

 ----